 By hosting giveaways or contests on major shopping days like Black Friday and/or Cyber Monday, you’re appealing to potentially your biggest audience yet.

 9. The Fun Discount Code Email

 Cyber Monday, and to an extent Black Friday, are all about nabbing the best codes on the Internet to get the steepest discounts.
 When these codes are just a random string of numbers and letters, they’re tough to remember.

-Why not make life a little easier on your subscribers by coming up with a fun discount code like retailer Asos did?
+Why not make life a little easier on your subscribers by coming up with a fun discount code as retailer Asos did?
 Their “GOGOGO” code is incredibly easy to remember.
-There’s no numbers, no strange letters, just one word repeated three times.
+There are no numbers, no strange letters, just one word repeated three times.